kilpkonn/msc-thesis/main.typ

 == Implementation
-We've implemented term search as an addition to `rust-analyzer`, the official LSP client for the Rust language.
+We have implemented term search as an addition to `rust-analyzer`, the official LSP client for the Rust language.
 To have better understanding of the context we are working in we will first describe the main operations that happen in `rust-analyzer` in order to provide autocompletion or code actions (filling holes in our use case).

 When the LSP server is started, `rust-analyzer` first indexes whole project, including its dependencies as well as standard library.